ChiaoThon/OCEANpub/README.md

 # OCEANpub

 ## Introduction
-This repo contains the core code for OCEAN (the paper is coming later), our extension of [FIT](https://ieeexplore.ieee.org/document/10646638), which aims to further reduce the (overall) communication cost and to make best use of the wasted slots in each channel-packed ciphertext.
+This repo contains the prototype code for OCEAN (the paper is coming later), our extension of [FIT](https://ieeexplore.ieee.org/document/10646638), which aims to further reduce the (overall) communication cost and to make best use of the wasted slots in each channel-packed ciphertext.

 ## Required Packages
  - g++ (version >= 8)